graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-client/README.md

 Please note that:
 * If a bind parameter is set for a GraphQL array/list, you'll have to provide a java.util.List<YourObject> instance, where YourObject is the type defined in the GraphQL schema.
 * The _since_ parameter is a custom scalar of type _Date_ .
-In the pom (or gradle configuration), the custom scalar is declared as being a _java.util.Date_ so the value in your code is a standard java.util.Date.
-The custom scalar implementation provided in the pom (or gradle configuration) takes care of properly format the code (when executing the request) and read the value (when reading the server response).
+In the pom.xml or the build.gradle file, the custom scalar is declared as being a _java.util.Date_ so the value in your code is a standard java.util.Date.
+The custom scalar implementation provided in the pom.xml or the build.gradle file takes care of properly format the code (when executing the request) and read the value (when reading the server response).
 More information on that in the [custom scalar plugin's doc page](https://graphql-maven-plugin-project.graphql-java-generator.com/customscalars.html).

 ## Full requests